Genia Averbuch: Architecture career

 In 1930 at the age of 21, Averbuch returned to Palestine and launched her professional career.
 She worked for two years in the technical department of the Jewish Agency under Richard Kauffmann.
 After that she opened an independent firm together with architect Shlomo Ginsburg, nicknamed Sha’ag, a graduate of the first class at the Technion and the first architectural faculty in Palestine.

 Averbuch was married to Sha'ag for a short period during 1933.
 Tel Aviv was the urban center and heart of the Jewish community in Palestine.
 The large immigration wave of middle class German Jews in early 1930s led to a building spurt in the city.
 Together with Sha'ag, Averbuch designed many apartment buildings and urban villas, and she collaborated with Elsa Gidoni Mandelstamm in designing Café Galina for the Levant Fair in 1934.
 The structure's white geometry and transparency were typical of the International European style.

 In 1934 Averbuch won a competition for the design of a municipal plaza, Zina Dizengoff Circle, which became the city's central public space and symbol of its modernization.
-In 1935 Averbuch married Chaim Alperin, the first commander of the Tel Aviv Police and one of the founders of the Israeli Red Cross (Magen David Adom).
+In 1935 Averbuch married Haim Elperin, the first commissioner of the Tel Aviv Police and one of the founders of the Israeli Red Cross (Magen David Adom).
 Their only son Daniel was born in 1936.
 From 1935 through the end of the 1930s, Averbuch worked with building engineer I. Greynetz, and together they entered several competitions in Tel Aviv.
 During World War II Averbuch also worked in the Tel Aviv municipal building department.